Prescriptive preparation and verification of nonstabilizer states

 Beyond verification, estimating the average fidelity of the prepared state is essential for evaluating the performance of quantum state preparation.
 In our experiment, the homogeneous structure of the QSV operator allows a direct estimation of the average fidelity \cite{Zhu.Hayashi2019d}, i.e.,

 The standard deviation is given by

-The estimated infidelity $\epsilon$ is compared with the certified upper bound in Fig.~\ref{fig:results}(a).
+The estimated infidelity $\epsilon_{\rm est}$ is compared with the certified upper bound $\epsilon_{\rm ver}$ in Fig.~\ref{fig:results}(a).
 As expected, the estimated infidelity is consistently lower, reflecting its role as a mean value rather than a guaranteed bound.
 Figure~\ref{fig:results}(b) shows the standard deviation of the estimation, which is below the theoretical upper bound from the QSV protocol.
-For the region of ${N \geq 1000}$, deviation of the estimation can be controlled within $1\%$.
+For the region of ${N \geq 1000}$, the deviation of the estimation can be controlled within $1\%$.

-To conclude, the QSV protocol implemented in our experiment serves a dual purpose: (1) with only a few dozens of tests, it can rapidly certify a fidelity lower bound; (2) with a few thousands of tests, it enables the accurate estimation of the average fidelity with small statistical deviation.
+To conclude, the QSV protocol implemented in our experiment serves a dual purpose: (1) with only a few dozen tests, it can rapidly certify a fidelity lower bound, and (2) with a few thousand tests, it enables the accurate estimation of the average fidelity with small statistical deviation.
 Both functions require significantly fewer measurements than full QST.
 For comparison, a full QST procedure was also performed on the same quantum device.
 The fidelity obtained via QST is $98.58(\pm 0.12)\%$, which is consistent with the QSV estimation of $97.07(\pm 0.26)\%$.
 An independent parallel process using QST was performed to preliminarily benchmark the state preparation capability of QSV for the $W_3$ state.
-A detailed comparison can be found in Appendix~D \cite{supp}.
-However, the resource consumption differs drastically: QST requires $64$ measurement settings and approximately $10^6$ measurements in total, while our QSV protocol needs only $9$ measurement settings and $10^4$ measurements to achieve the reported results.
-This significant reduction in resource highlights the practical advantage of QSV for efficient and scalable quantum state engineering.
-The advantage is also confirmed by the results of two-qubit states as well, which are reported in Appendix~B, then compared in Appendix~C \cite{supp}.
+A detailed comparison can be found in Appendix~E .
+However, the resource consumption differs drastically: QST requires $64$ measurement settings and approximately $10^6$ measurements in total, while our QSV protocol needs only nine measurement settings and $10^4$ measurements to achieve the reported results.
+This significant reduction in resources highlights the practical advantage of QSV for efficient and scalable quantum state engineering.
+The advantage is also confirmed by the results of two-qubit states as well, which are reported in Appendix~B, then compared in Appendix~C.